kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 ???

 This is the start of what I'd describe as the _WordPress Style_ of programming education.
-It's not the only way people we learn, but it's a way that is uniquely enabled by the way WordPress works.
-It's practically motivated, and incremental.
+It's not the only way people, but it's a way that is uniquely enabled by the way WordPress works.

+Learning to code with WP is practically motivated, and incremental.
 It can happen almost by accident.

 ---
 <!-- .slide: class="notcenter" -->